Start the day with a taxi drive up to Cerro de La Popa, the 150m (492 ft) hill lying to the east of the city.

 While beautiful by day, Cartagena truly comes alive at night – especially in Old Town – with laughter and music radiating throughout the streets.
 Local insider Jacqui shares her picks of Cartagena’s best spots after dark.

-From Cartagena's Old Town to the top of San Lazaro hill, here are the top things you should see and do in Cartagena.
+From Cartagena's Old Town to the top of San Lazaro hill, here are the top things you should see and do.